hotcode002/java-interview-questions/README.md

     }
 }
 ```
-1. `Encapsulation` - First, we have `Encapsulstion`.
-By bundling data and methods together and controlling access to them, encapsulation ensures that an object’s internal state cannot be altered unpredictably.
-In the `Person` class, the `name` field is declared as `private`.  meaning it cannot be accessed directly from outside the Person class.
+1. `Encapsulation` - In the `Person` class, the `name` field is declared as `private`.  meaning it cannot be accessed directly from outside the Person class.
 This is a key aspect of encapsulation, which hides the internal state of the object from outside interference and misuse.

 ```java
 public class Animal {